 Section IV - Food Additives Regulations

 General definitions concerning food additives and contaminants are in COVENIN Norm No. 910.
-Note that some food additives authorized by the Food and Drug Administration in the United States are not authorized in Venezuela.
+Note that some food additives authorized by United States Food and Drug Administration are not authorized in Venezuela.

 General guidelines concerning food additives include: